numonkeyy/monorepo/inlang/source-code/paraglide/paraglide-js/docs/why-paraglide.md

    <doc-feature title="Sherlock VS Code Extension" image="https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/paraglide/paraglide-js/assets/sherlock-preview.png"></doc-feature>
 </doc-features>

-With Paraglide's treeshakeable messages, each page only loads the messages it actually uses.
-Incremental loading like this would usually take forever to get right, with Paraglide you get it for free.

 # Use it with your Favorite Framework

-Paraglide is framework agnostic, but there are framework-specific libraries available.
+Paraglide is framework agnostic but framework-specific are libraries available.
 If there is one for your framework you will want to follow its documentation instead.
 If there isn't, read on.

 <doc-links>
 	<doc-link title="Paraglide-Next" icon="tabler:brand-nextjs" href="/m/osslbuzt/paraglide-next-i18n" description="Go to Library"></doc-link>